devtoguk/milestone-3-THINGS-TO-DO/README.md

 followed by the results showing any activities which the user has submitted to the database.

 On desktops these results display in three columns, tablets(portrait) two columns and one column on mobiles.

 [Logout](https://things-to-do-project.herokuapp.com/user/logout/)

 The user can use this option to logout of the app.
 Once logged out they are re-directed to the Home page.

 ## Future features
-These are list in no particular order:
+- Return the user back to their original URL if the app had re-directed them to the Login page.
 - Pagination for activity search results as the database grows.
 - User reviews for activities.
 - Display keywords when viewing the activity with links to find other. activities with the same keywords.
+- Ability for users to reset their password if forgotten.
 - Admin/Moderator option to toggle featured activities on/off.
 - Admin/Moderator option to approve or disapprove activities.
 - Integrate Google Map view into the app rather than a link.
-- Use of postcode, town or county to provide activities near me searches.
+- Use of postcode, town or county to provide activities near me searches. them to login for whatever reason.
-- Ability for users to reset their password if forgotten.
-- Return the user back to their original URL if the system has asked. them to login for whatever reason.
 - Admin/Moderator tools for user maintenance.